Svedrin/mqtt-pushgateway/README.md

 some interesting MQTT topics, it collects data into metrics and waits to be scraped by Prometheus.

+Messages that can be parsed as JSON will log a unique metric per key:value pair using a 'virtual' topic of `topic/key`.

 Caveat: Only float values are supported.
 Anything else will be ignored.

 # Features